theresalca/Module-2-draft/docs/uncertainty-introduction.md

 In panel (i), the measured velocities of cars A and B are reported, but we are given no indication of how certain we are about the results from those two measurements.
 It's difficult to draw a conclusion from this type of data because we don't know how confident we are about the two data points.

 Instead, if the values are reported with their uncertainties as in (ii), the error bars (the vertical lines around each data point) give an indication of how confident we are that the actual speed for each car falls within a range of values.
 In this example, the velocity of car A is reported as $$v_A = 23 \pm 5\,\mathrm{m/s}$$ and the velocity of car B is $$v_B = 18 \pm 5 \, \mathrm{m/s}$$.
-Because the error bars are relatively large compared to the difference between A and B in (ii), we might conclude the following: *"The speed of A and B were measured to be similar and their difference was within the experimental uncertainty of $$\pm$$ 5 m/s."* In other words, the experiment was not sensitive enough to tell the difference between the speed of A and B.
+Because the error bars are relatively large compared to the difference between A and B in (ii), we might conclude the following: *"The speed of A and B was measured to be similar and their difference was within the experimental uncertainty of $$\pm$$ 5 m/s."* In other words, the experiment was not sensitive enough to tell the difference between the speed of A and B.

 If we had used a more sensitive experimental technique, that would give a smaller uncertainty as in (iii).
 This smaller experimental uncertainty lets us make a more powerful conclusion: *"The velocity of car A was measured to be faster than that of car B, with $$v_A = 23 \pm 2\,\mathrm{m/s}$$ and $$v_B = 18 \pm 2 \, \mathrm{m/s}$$.* By minimizing sources of uncertainty in our experiments and providing accurate estimates of how large the uncertainties are in our measurements, we are able to make strong conclusions about our experiments.